 One of the most enjoyable parts I found when working in digitisation is the little discoveries of weird and wonderful material that you come across in the green boxes of the print rooms.
 I have a huge personal list of prints, drawings, sketches and photographs that still make me smile, chuckle and ask "WTF?".
 However, after a little bit of library sleuthing, Scots translating (and most importantly a curator with answers), I can now talk about the story behind this rather amusing drawing that went under the camera in 2015 and has captivated me ever since (you can see a high res, zoomable version on the National Galleries of Scotland website:

 Wonderful isn't it?
 A cross between a Hitchcock film with surrealist undertones and a Red Bull advert for the 19th century, it's a shame it hasn't been seen more often - I'd love a postcard of it on my desk.
 At first, my colleagues and I had no idea what to make of it.
-Who was the man?
-What did the birds have against him?
-Why was the guy in the bottom of the picture NOT RUNNING AWAY FROM THE IMPENDING CRASH FASTER!
+Who was the man; and what did the birds have against him?

 Cut to present day; the Flying Friar once again makes an appearance on my timeline.
-This time, however, PG curator and deputy director @boutsofhysteria had been on the case, and at long last, his identity had been revealed!
+This time, however, PG curator and deputy director Imogen Gibbon had been on the case, and at long last, his identity was revealed to me:

 Reading the poem, it seems that Dunbar REALLY had it in for Damian, the work alluding to many allegations made against him in the court at Stirling - that he was a charlatan, murderer, terrible doctor (known to kill a few patients), and in the below passage a false priest; who neglected his religious duty for the many alchemy projects funded by James.